 Process of Dividing Property

-- Assess the value of your property.
+Assess the value of your property.
 After determining which assets and debts are marital property, the couple (or a judge, if a divorce results in litigation) will assign a monetary value to each article.
+This may require professional appraisals of real estate, business holdings and other assets.

 Alternative Dispute Resolution Versus Litigation